Ram4316/NIELIT-STUDENT-REGISTRATION-PORTAL/screenshots/README.md

 This folder is intended for storing project screenshots and documentation images.

-## Missing Files
+## Screenshot Files
-The following screenshot files were accidentally deleted during project cleanup:
+The following screenshot files are available:
-- `1.png` - Project screenshot 1
+- `1.png` - Project screenshot 1 ✅
-- `2.png` - Project screenshot 2
+- `2.png` - Project screenshot 2 ✅
-- `3.png` - Project screenshot 3
+- `3.png` - Project screenshot 3 ✅
+- `4.png` - Project screenshot 4 ✅
+- `Files.png` - Project files screenshot ✅

 ## Recovery Options
 1. **Check your backup locations** - Look for these files in: